xinadi/QML.jl/README.md

 ## Breaking changes
 * Signals in `JuliaSignals` must have arguments of type `var`
 * Role indices are 1-based now on the Julia side
+* The interface of some functions has changed because of the way CxxWrap handles references and pointers more strictly now
+* No more automatic conversion from `String` to `QUrl`, use the `QUrl("mystring")` constructor